 Scott previously served as Chair of RtTech Software (acquired by AspenTech and Vinci Energies), Chair of SynapSense (acquired by Panduit) and was a Director of Pure Technologies (TSX:PUR acquired by Xylem) and PPIC (acquired by Pure Technologies).
 From 2003 to 2007, Scott served as Chair of RuggedCom (acquired by Siemens) and helped this smart grid company grow from start-up to its IPO.

-Karen MacMillan is a lecturer at the Ivey Business School
+Karen MacMillan is a lecturer in the Organizational Behaviour group at the Ivey Business School.

 Senior Investment Director, MaRS Accelerator Fund